cardboard-iguana/cardboard-iguana.com/log/2022-06-28-aws-deep-dive.md

 ### Revoking IAM Role Temporary Security Credentials

 * Temporary credentials associated with a role can be revoked before a given point in time.
 They *cannot* be revoked per-user.
-* Revocation is handled by attaching an inline policy to the role that denies all actions before the specified point in time (“now”).
+* Revocation is handled by attaching an inline policy to the role that denies all actions before the specified point in time ("now").
 * The inline policy will be refreshed automatically with a new point in time denial timestamp if sessions are revoked again at a later time.
 * AWS CLI users who have their credentials revoked in this way will either need to wait until their session would have expired (which could be up the 12 hours, depending on the role configuration) or manually delete the AWS CLI credential cache (`~/.aws/cli/cache`).